 Your Advocate When Buying a Business

 A Business Broker works for the Seller.
 He does not work for you.
 His fiduciary responsibility is to the Business Owner and he works on a success commission.
 The bigger the success, the Bigger the commission.
-This is why it is essential to have a Business Acquisition Consultant to represent your best interest as you purchase a business.
+Business Acquisition Consulting is essential to represent your interests as you purchase a business.

 ProBiz listed and sold over 100 businesses in the Raleigh area and assisted 2,500 buyers in their search for their next opportunity.
 Having experience representing both buyers and sellers, Probiz focuses our efforts where it is needed most – on the buyers.

 Probiz has worked with thousands of buyers who want to buy a business but don’t know where to start.

 Are you purchasing the right business for your goals?

 How do you deal with a Business Broker?

 Contact ProBiz for support as you navigate this complex process.

 A Buyer’s Representative works for you, the Buyer.